ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 ![attach disk 03](images/attach-disk-06.png){.thumbnail}

-The process of attaching the disk to your instance will now start.
-This may take several minutes to complete.
+The process of attaching the disk to your instance will now start and it may take several minutes to complete.

 > [!warning]
 >